 True to its name, our nervous system gets nervous when we’re cut off from our tribe.
 Our fight or flight response is a primitive, yet powerful alarm system that still thinks we’re on the savanna and being alone means getting eaten or certain starvation.
 Now, while your pantry is full of panic bought tinned-food and there are no lions roaming the streets (unable verify this), being alone – especially at night – triggers that ancient circuitry; our ears prick at the sound of the refrigerator switching on, the creak of floorboards make us jump, we see movement in the corners of our vision.
 This hyper-vigilance even follows us throughout the night; lonely people have more disturbed sleep – robbing them of its essential restorative effects.

 Chronic loneliness triggers a continual stream of stress hormones that erode the machinery of the body and mind; interfering with our immunity, dulling our memories and high-jacking our thoughts.
 We begin to make more mistakes at work, we get slack about hygiene, we get sick more often, we lose our ability to accurately read other’s intentions, and socialising becomes exhausting.
-In short, the relentless anxiety and depression causes cognitive decline.
+In short, the relentless and causes .
 We self-medicate with alcohol and drugs to numb the anxiety, consume TV and social media to distract and simulate companionship.
 Fatigued, foggy-minded, and fearful; we begin to close ourselves off further from the world.
 Magnifying the risk is the simple reality that if we fall ill or fall from a ladder, there’s less chance that someone will come to our aid.
 The cruel irony of loneliness is that just when we need to reach out and connect with others most of all, we are the least likely to do so.

 The cruel irony of loneliness is that just when we need to reach out and connect with others most of all, we are the least likely to do so.